michaelmensa/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd .. changes the current working directory to the user's home directory ls -l list the contents of the current working directory in a long format ls -la list the contents as well as the hidden contents in the working directory in a long format
+cd .. changes the current working directory to the user's home directory ls -l list the contents of the current working directory in a long format ls -la list the contents as well as the hidden contents in the working directory in a long format ls -na list files in long format; with user name and ID numerically and hidden files.